Scottish Indexes Conference XXXII - Saturday 28 February 2026

 Schedules & Handouts

-Handouts: Emma will prepare the conference handout for the 31st Scottish Indexes Conference shortly after the conference concludes.
-It will include information on all the presenters and many of the resources mentioned during the day.
+Handouts: Emma has prepared the conference handout for the 31st Scottish Indexes Conference on 31 January 2026 which includes information on all the presenters and many of the resources mentioned during the day.
+Download the PDF handout here.
 If you are looking for handouts from previous conferences please see our Past Conferences page.

 Andrew Armstrong has kindly prepared a handout for his presentation, 'Taking The High Road' which is available here.